owings1/dnsss/README.md

 retries_max: 3
 # Whether to use TCP for DNS queries
 tcp: false
-# Some CLI options can be set as defaults
+# Many CLI options can be set in the options section.
+Arguments passed on the
+# command line take precedence over config file values.
 options:
   algorithm: AR1
   # ...